Logitar/Logitar.NET/src/Identity/Logitar.Identity.Domain/README.md

 # Logitar.Identity.Domain

-Exposes domain aggregates &amp; events of an Identity system.
+Exposes domain aggregates and events of an Identity system.